Home > mint leaves turning purple

 Nutrient Deficiencies

 Shortages in nutrients can lead to mint turning purple.
-For example, phosphorus, potassium, and magnesium.
-Phosphorus is key for energy transfer in plants.
-Phosphorus Deficiency can lead to stunted growth and purple leaves.
-Without nitrogen, the plants can't make sufficient chlorophyll.
+Phosphorus deficiency can lead to stunted growth and mint purple leaves.
+Because it is key for energy transfer in plants.
+The plants won't make sufficient chlorophyll without nitrogen.
 This may result in mint leaves turning purple.

 Common Pests